Skip to content

 Better references beat better prompts

 You still need to be crafty with the initial context.
-That is the part most people skip.
-Research papers, niche blog posts, specific documentation, reference implementations — feeding the right material into the context window before you start is the single highest-leverage thing you can do with AI coding tools.
+Most people skip it.
+Research papers, niche blog posts, specific docs, reference implementations.
+Feeding the right material in is the highest-leverage move with AI coding tools.

 Based on workflow patterns from building with Claude Code and Codex throughout 2025 and 2026.